Papyrus Lansing: Praise of the Scribe's Profession

-Advice to the Unwilling Pupil
+The Scribe's Advice to an Unwilling Pupil

 The second section begins by chastising Wenemdiamun for his slowness to obey and mourning that no amount of whipping can seem to fix his laziness.
 Nebmare-nakht says that Wenemdiamun would make in excellent scribe if he put himself to his work.
 Then he again declares how enjoyable writing is, this time comparing it to the joy of a mother with her newborn.

+The Idle Scribe is like a Useless Animal

+Nebma-re-nakht compares his pupil to wild animals, the nile-goose or the bubalis.

-All Occupations Are Bad Except That of the Scribe
+All Callings Are Bad Except That of the Scribe

 Nebmare-nakht begins by explaining that the occupation of the launderer is inferior because they have to burden their arms with carrying around heavy laundry and scrubbing clothing.
 The potter is inferior because they end up covered in clay, the cobbler "mingles with vats.
 His odor is penetrating.
 His hands are red with madder, like one who is smeared with blood."
 The watchman's job is inferior because they have to stay up all night.
 The merchants have to travel upstream and downstream all the time and are busy.
 Sailors don't expect to see Egypt again when they leave.
 If carpenters don't sell their wood, the shipwright will get after them, and the man who cuts the timber gets it worst of all because he has to stay out working all day.